ptzhangmc/minerbabe-grin-miner/README.md

 The miner is being continuously optimized.
 Install Minerbabe to automatically keep the miner being updated.

+Minerbabe dev fee:

+* 2% for Grin, half of which is for Grin Team;
-Minerbabe dev fee: 3% for Grin; 1% for the other coins.
+* 1% for the other coins.

 Download minerbabe image: https://cdn3.minerbabe.com/disk/minerbabe_v4.12en.img.zip